90-shalini/RestAssuredAutomation/README.md

 # RestAssuredAutomation
-Automation of REST WebServices using RESTAssured API.
+Automation of REST WebServices using RESTAssured API.We are implementing GET,POST,PUT and DELETE.